 There is also a rebuttable presumption that a parent can be gainfully employed on a full-time basis, at least at the minimum wage level.
 If a parent is unemployed, potential income may be imputed unless that parent can show that he/she is not voluntarily unemployed or underemployed.
-In determining potential income, situations where one parent is self-employed or has been a stay-at-home parent require a more nuanced approach.
+In determining potential income, situations, where one parent is self-employed or has been a stay-at-home parent, require a more nuanced approach.
 Our child support lawyers will help you figure out the next step.

 We also represent parents in cases involving the modification of a previously established child support order.
 Whether a parent's increase or decrease in income warrants a modification depends on whether the parent requesting the modification can demonstrate that there has been a substantial change in circumstances.
 There are also situations where a parent's time with his/her child will increase or decrease.
 Any time there is a modification in the parents' parenting time arrangement, child support needs to be reconsidered.